Find out how the ending of contracting-out affects pension entitlements, notifications and Guaranteed Minimum Pension (GMP) calculations.

 Schemes which ceased before the abolition of contracting-out

 The majority of schemes that ceased to contract-out before 6 April 2016 will not need to notify HMRC of any method of preservations (MOPs) that are arranged on or after 6 April 2016.
 However, the Pension Protection Fund (PPF) will continue to notify HMRC of details of members with a PPF compensation payment and HMRC will record PPF MOPs until December 2018.

 Where MOPs arrangements are made before 6 April 2016 pension schemes need to notify HMRC before December 2018.

 If you provided a defined benefit contracted-out scheme you’ll need to:

 - make sure that members’ entitlements resulting from contracted-out employment are protected

-- provide a GMP to your members for contracted-out service between 6 April 1978 and 5 April 1997 (a GMP is payable at age 60 for a women and 65 for a man)
+- provide a Guaranteed Minimum Pension (GMP) to your members for contracted-out service between 6 April 1978 and 5 April 1997

 You can use the GMP checker to get a calculation for your members.